CimSefaja/TimeWeather/README.md

 ## Installation

 1. Copy the `timeWeather` folder into your `resources` directory.

-2. Add the following line to your `server.cfg`:
+2. Make sure **VSync** is removed from your server or any other script that could interfere with this one.

-3. Make sure **VSync** is removed from your server or any other script that could interfere with this one.
+3. Start the script
 ---

 ## Features